Alumni Apply

 Malawi & University of Cape Town, 2023

-Wrixon enjoys cooking, reading, podcasts and photography.
-He is a fan of reality competition series especially Big Brother, Idols and Masterchef.
+Wrixon enjoys recreational walks, RnB music, cooking, reading, podcasts and photography.
+He is obsessed with reality television series including Big Brother, Idols and Masterchef.

 DecorationWrixon Mpanangombe